Data Lake, Cloud Storage, S3, Azure, Object Storage

 Choosing the right file format significantly impacts performance and cost:

 Parquet: Columnar format ideal for analytical queries.
-Excellent compression ratios and predicate pushdown support.
+Instead of storing data row-by-row, Parquet stores each column separately, enabling queries to read only the columns they need (reducing I/O by 10-100x).
+Excellent compression ratios and predicate pushdown support (filtering data at storage level before reading into memory).
 Use for structured data that's queried by specific columns.

-Avro: Row-oriented with strong schema evolution support.
+Avro: Row-oriented with strong schema evolution support (ability to add/remove fields without breaking existing data readers).
 Preferred for write-heavy workloads and streaming data where you need to preserve exact record order.

 Platform-Specific Implementations